 What Is Organizational Leadership?

 More than ever, it takes strong organizational leadership skills to lead organizations and communities through transformation.
-But what is organizational leadership exactly, and why is it important?
+What is organizational leadership exactly, and why is it important?

-Keep reading to learn the fundamentals of organizational leadership and how an Ed.D. can help leaders foster organizational leadership skills to become change agents capable of leading their organization through critical times successfully.
+Keep reading to learn the fundamentals of organizational leadership and how a Doctor of Education (Ed.D.) can help leaders foster organizational leadership skills to become change agents capable of leading their organization through critical times successfully.

 Organizational leadership is a management philosophy.
 Unlike other leadership styles, it empowers individuals to achieve a common goal or mission.